JUJasmin/FlutterLLMTestGeneration/README.md

 ## Interpreting Results

-Results from both phases are categorized into:
+Results from both phases are categorised into:

 * **Functionally Correct (FC)**: Fully functional and correct tests.
 * **Functionally Incorrect (FI)**: Tests executed but logic errors were present.